 “The important thing is not to stop questioning.
 Curiosity has its own reason for existing.” – quote by Albert Einstein.

 When formulating a title, make sure it is clear and sufficiently detailed for the target respondents to understand what they will be questioned about.
 Moreover, the title should be catchy in order to attract attention of the audience because, as a rule, many people are hesitant about what they are asked about in questionnaires.
 The title should be preferably formulated in such a way that it should make the respondents enthusiastic and interested in answering the questions.

-Your Best Questionnaire Paper Is Just One Click Away!
+Buy a Questionnaire Paper In Just One Click

 Introduction to the questionnaire

 When writing a questionnaire, it is vital to start with an introductory paragraph.
 It would be really strange if you just gave a list of discussion questions to your respondents without any explanation or background, or indication what their purpose is.